JacobHellerDev/Pluvo/README.md

-# Pluvo
-Pluvo is an independent language learning app designed to teach language through practical daily use.
+Pluvo is an independent language learning app that I created to fill a void in the language learning industry.
+Language learning apps are almost always complicated and packed with unnecessary features that crowd the user with options.
+Pluvo (translating to "rain" in Esperanto) is a simplistic, clean app designed to immerse the user in the practical use and culture of a language with simple, daily-use tools such as weather data and notetaking.
+Pluvo is currently in open alpha version 0.0.1 and is available for free, ad-free public use forever on Android.